 • 1 heaped teaspoon English mustard

-• 2 heaped tablespoons of flour
+• 2 heaped tablespoons flour

 • Extra virgin olive oil